CA SAFE COSMETICS ACT (CSCA) REPORTING FAQ

-Frequently asked questions about the Online Reporting System
+Frequently Asked Questions about CSCA and the Online Reporting System

-1. Who is required to report under the CA Safe Cosmetics Act?
+1. Who is required to report under CSCA?

 2. Which products and which ingredients must be reported?